Navigate to main page content

 6. Somalia;

-Swedbank would like to draw your attention to the fact that the term of executing international transaction (including crediting of funds) may be extended, or international transaction may be blocked or frozen by other banks which also participate in the execution of transaction (correspondent bank, bank of beneficiary or sender).
-Therefore, the customers should always evaluate potential International Sanctions risks by themselves.
+We would like to draw your attention to the fact that the term of executing payment transaction (both credit transfer and crediting of funds) may be extended, or international payment transaction may be blocked or frozen by other banks which also participate in the execution of transaction (correspondent bank, bank of beneficiary or sender).
+Therefore, the customers should always evaluate potential International Sanctions and other restrictive measures risks by themselves.

-Swedbank would like to draw your attention to the fact that both the EU and the U.S. imposed broad (comprehensive) International Sanctions related to Crimea and Sevastopol regions.
-These sanctions cover restrictions and prohibitions on imports, exports, investments and financing in relation to these regions.
+Swedbank would like to draw your attention to the wide-ranging (comprehensive) international sanctions imposed by both the EU and the US in relation to Crimea and non-government controlled Ukrainian territories (Donetsk, Luhansk, Kherson, Zaporizhia).
+These sanctions include restrictions and prohibitions on imports, exports, investment and financing in relation to these regions.

-Due to the current situation, Swedbank’s internal decisions and correspondent banks requirements, Swedbank will not, as a rule, perform international transactions (both outgoing and incoming) to these regions or related to these regions (e.g. beneficiary address is indicated in Crimea) in any currencies.
+Due to the current situation, Swedbank’s internal decisions, and the requirements of correspondent banks, Swedbank will not, as a rule, execute international monetary transactions (credit transfers and crediting of funds, which may be directly and/or indirectly related) in any currency to/from these regions or related to these regions (e.g. if the indicated address of the beneficiary is in Donetsk).

-Both the EU and the U.S have imposed sanctions against the administrative bodies of the Lugansk and Donetsk regions, as well as subjects closely linked to such bodies.
-Execution of transactions, the addresses and details of which contain any reference to the respective regions and subjects registered there, may take more time or their execution may be refused, due to the restrictions and prohibitions in place.
+Both the EU and the U.S. have imposed sanctions against the administrative bodies of the Lugansk and Donetsk regions, as well as subjects closely linked to such bodies.
+Execution of monetary transactions, the addresses and details of which contain any reference to the respective regions and entities registered therein, may take longer or their execution may be refused due to the restrictions and prohibitions in place.

 • On 19 April 2021, US OFAC introduced new restrictions against 9 Belarusian businesses.
 The list of companies is provided on the official OFAC website.
 Sanctions are also imposed on companies and/or entities, in which listed sanctioned Belarusian companies own 50% or a larger part of shares.